uf-icbr-bioinformatics/cellClassifier/README.md

 as the total number of genes, but this can be changed with the -n option.
 Cell types that match are printed to standard output, or to the file specified with the -o option.

-The output consists of four columns: tissue, cell type, P-value, list of genes from input list matching the gene signature.

 `genesfile` is assumed to contain one gene identifier per line, or to be a tab-delimited file with identifiers in the first column.
 A different column can be specified with the -c option or using the syntax `filename:column`.